-- (1) Parking Standards - (a) The following parking requirements will apply: - (i) Multi-unit residential developments: - (A) 1.5 spaces per dwelling unit; and - (B) 1.0 spaces per dwelling unit for dwelling units with a floor area of 56 square metres or less. - (ii) Recreational facilities a report from a qualified Engineer shall be required to verify number of spaces required. - (iii) All other institutional, commercial and office uses 1 space per 50 square metres of gross floor area. - (b) 55% of all required parking spaces shall be underground, enclosed, covered or within permitted buildings.
+- (1) Parking Standards - (a) The following parking requirements shall apply: - (i) multi-unit residential development: 1 space per dwelling unit; - (ii) recreational facilities: a report from a qualified Engineer is required to verify number of spaces needed; - (iii) all other institutional, commercial and office uses: 1 space per 50 square metres of gross floor area; - (iv) accessible parking spaces: in accordance with section 6 of this Bylaw; and - (v) visitor spaces for multi-unit residential developments shall be 0.1 spaces per dwelling unit.

+- (b) 55% of all parking spaces shall be underground, enclosed, covered or within permitted buildings.
 Any above grade parking structure shall: - (i) Be screened with architectural treatments on all street-facing façades, and those façades that can be viewed from a public street, regardless of setback distance.
-Architectural treatments may include architectural screening or cladding resembling a building façade and are subject to the satisfaction of the Development Officer. - (ii) Contain elements of an active frontage and must provide for permitted uses along a minimum of 75% of the ground floor along the building's street-facing frontage where immediately adjacent to a public street.
+Architectural treatments may include architectural screening or cladding resembling a building façade and are subject to the satisfaction of the Development Officer.

+(ii) Contain elements of an active frontage and must provide for permitted uses along a minimum of 75% of the ground floor along the building's street-facing frontage where immediately adjacent to a public street.

-- (c) Surface parking areas shall be suitably screened from streets and adjacent properties. - (d) Reduced parking requirements may be considered where a parking study has been prepared by a qualified Engineer indicating that a lesser rate may be appropriate.
+(c) Surface parking areas shall be suitably screened from streets and adjacent properties.